knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

 ## Core PHP Classes

-In modern PHP code, pretty much *all* classes you deal with will live in a namespace... except for *core* PHP classes.
+In modern PHP, pretty much *all* classes you deal with will live in a namespace... except for *core* PHP classes.
 Yep, core PHP classes do *not* live in a namespace... which kinda means that they live at the "root" namespace - like a file at the root of your filesystem.